 Yes, and this tends to be the sticking point that stops many people exploring this option.
 However, investing in real estate is always a good move, and becoming a landlord is a way of generating money from your investment right from the start.

-If your circumstances allow it, then buying a buy-to-let property is one of the best ways to secure your finances both now and in the future.
+Buying a buy-to-let property is one of the best ways to secure your finances both now and in the future.
+You can see if this will fit your budget by using this bridging loan calculator, which will help you calculate the rates and repayment costs before applying for a loan.

 “What does being a landlord involve?”